 Still, optics matter, and the blue chips will resist cutting without a catalyst.
 As such, I expect future merger activity in the sector to include dividend adjustments at the remaining company.
 This is what Pfizer did, for example, when it acquired Wyeth in 2009.
 And, with hindsight, it’s what AB InBev should have done when it initially acquired SABMiller.

 Ultimately, a company’s dividend should be affordable, reflect the growth in shareholder value creation, and help management more prudently select high-return projects rather than pursue wasteful “empire building” deals.
 Dividends can be a problem, however, when they become too generous and handcuff management’s ability to invest in high-return projects and defend or widen the firm’s economic moat.
 When this happens, a dividend “rebasing” or “cut” would benefit long-term shareholders.

-As of the date of this blog post, clients invested in Ensemble Capital Management’s core equity strategy own shares of Alphabet (GOOGL), Apple (AAPL), Netflix (NFLX), and Oracle (ORCL).
-These companies represent only a percentage of the full strategy.
+As of the date of the post, clients invested in Ensemble Capital Management’s core equity strategy own shares of Netflix (NFLX).
+This company represents only a percentage of the full strategy.
 As a result of client-specific circumstances, individual clients may hold positions that are not part of Ensemble Capital’s core equity strategy.
 Ensemble is a fully discretionary advisor and may exit a portfolio position at any time without notice, in its own discretion.

 While we do not accept public comments on this blog for compliance reasons, we encourage readers to contact us with their thoughts.